jzkarap/RhymeMatch/README.md

 [x] Allow drag-and-drop interface so players can interact with those generated elements <br>
 [x] Build an array of non-rhyming words to provide a challenge for budding logophiles <br>
 [ ] Style to make it look nice <br>
-[ ] Clean up code so it doesn't look like such a Frankenstein monster
+[ ] Clean up code so it doesn't look like such a Frankenstein monster <br>
+[ ] Add/clarify line comments